Adult Judo

 Built with adult judoka in mind, whether you are returning to training or stepping on the mat for the first time.

-Throwing, movement, control, and Newaza all taught with a focus on usable, repeatable skill.
+Throwing, movement, control, and Newaza, all taught with a focus on usable, repeatable skill.

 Hard training without the ego circus.
 The black belts are real, and so is the encouragement.